-Street will be named for Junior Guzman-Feliz, but backers say more must be done in slain teen’s name
+Street renaming proposed for ‘Junior’ Guzman-Feliz, but backers say more must be done in slain teen’s name

-BELMONT, the Bronx — It's a city block where a blood-soaked Junior Guzman-Feliz tried to run from a deadly gang attack to a hospital emergency room in a failed attempt to save his life.
-Now, that block is well on its way to honoring the 15 year-old murder victim permanently, in a somewhat unorthodox name-changing.
+BELMONT, the Bronx — The city block where a blood-soaked Lesandro "Junior" Guzman-Feliz tried to run from a deadly gang attack to a hospital emergency room in a failed attempt to save his own life is on its way to honoring the 15-year-old victim permanently, in a somewhat unorthodox name-changing.

-"I have directed the staff of the New York City Council to begin the process of renaming 183rd and Bathgate in honor of Junior Guzman," said Councilmember Ritchie Torres in a ceremony Monday morning.
+"I have directed the staff of the New York City Council to begin the process of renaming 183rd (Street) and Bathgate (Avenue) in honor of 'Junior' Guzman," Councilmember Ritchie Torres said at an event Monday morning.

-The corner is the location of the Cruz and Chiky Bodega where, according to NYPD detectives, a group of at least a dozen gang members attacked the high school Police Explorer, slashing and stabbing him fatally.
+The corner is the location of the Cruz and Chiky Bodega where, according to NYPD detectives, a group of at least a dozen gang members attacked the high school student, slashing and stabbing him to death.

 Mockups of the new street name sign have been made, and whichever is adopted will be certain to stand out from most street signage.